EtienneTessier/Cub3d/README.md

-The cub3d project at 42
+The cub3d project at 42 with bonus